civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 13

-There is to be a Federal Housing Advocate whose mandate is
+There is to be a Federal Housing Advocate whose mandate is to

-with respect to systemic housing issues faced by persons who are members of vulnerable groups and persons with lived experience of housing need, as well as those with lived experience of homelessness
+monitor the implementation of the housing policy and assess its impact on persons who are members of vulnerable groups, persons with lived experience of housing need and persons with lived experience of homelessness;

-to receive submissions from those persons and civil society organizations,

-to consult with those persons and civil society organizations, and
+monitor progress in meeting the goals and timelines — and in achieving the desired outcomes — set out in the National Housing Strategy;

-to analyze and conduct research on those issues, including barriers faced by those persons, as the Advocate sees fit; and
+analyze and conduct research, as the Advocate sees fit, on systemic housing issues, including barriers faced by persons referred to in paragraph (a);

+initiate studies, as the Advocate sees fit, into economic, institutional or industry conditions — respecting matters over which Parliament has jurisdiction — that affect the housing system;

+consult with persons referred to in paragraph (a) and civil society organizations with respect to systemic housing issues;

+receive submissions with respect to systemic housing issues;

+provide advice to the Minister;

+submit a report to the Minister on the Advocate's findings and any recommendations to take measures respecting matters over which Parliament has jurisdiction, to further the housing policy, including the progressive realization of the right to adequate housing, and the National Housing Strategy; and

-to participate in the work of the National Housing Council as an *ex officio* member.
+participate in the work of the National Housing Council as an ex officio member.

+### Section 13.1

+  **(1)** The Federal Housing Advocate may conduct a review of any systemic housing issue that is raised in a submission received under paragraph 13(f).

+  **(2)** The Federal Housing Advocate may request that the National Housing Council establish a review panel to hold a hearing to review any systemic housing issue within the jurisdiction of Parliament that is raised in a submission received under paragraph 13(f).

+  **(3)** The Federal Housing Advocate must inform the person or group that presented the submission whether or not any action will be taken under subsection (1) or (2).

+  **(4)** If the Federal Housing Advocate conducts a review of the systemic housing issue, he or she must, at the conclusion of the review, provide the Minister and the person or group that presented the submission with a report setting out the Advocate's opinion on the issue and any recommendation to take measures — respecting matters over which Parliament has jurisdiction — to further the housing policy, including the progressive realization of the right to adequate housing, or the National Housing Strategy.

+### Section 13.2

+  **(1)** If the Federal Housing Advocate, at any time, identifies a systemic housing issue that is within the jurisdiction of Parliament and that is not the subject of a submission, he or she may request that the National Housing Council establish a review panel to hold a hearing to review the issue.

+  **(2)** The Federal Housing Advocate must provide a review panel with a summary of the information that formed the Advocate's basis for identifying the systemic housing issue.

 ### Section 14